Blog

 Comparative Funding Models: Funding Innovation Programs

-Most businesses today are looking to take advantage of innovation to drive revenue growth, but they lack 1) an overall strategic planning process for innovation and 2) methods to fund the R&D expense
+Most businesses today are looking to take advantage of innovation to drive revenue growth, but they lack methods to fund the R&D expense necessary to support expansion.
+Use this handy visualization tool to fund innovation programs.

 Derivative Chart: Maximizing the Value of Your Platform